minozzi/minozzi.github.io/projects.md

 "Man, State, and War: An Experimental Approach."
 With Eli Assaf, Chris Gelpi, & Andrew Rosenberg

-"Revisiting Familiarity and Contempt: A Field Experiment on Constituent Attitudes toward Members of Congress."
+"Does Familiarity Breed Contempt (or Esteem)?
+A Field Experiment on Emergent Constituent Attitudes toward Members of Congress."
-With Kevin Esterling, David Lazer, & Michael Neblo
+With Kevin Esterling & Michael Neblo

 "The Social Control of Political Participation."
 With David Lazer, Michael Neblo, Katherine Ognyanova, & Brian Rubineau